Constitution of the International Relations Council of Northeastern University

 Section 5: Powers of the Head Delegate while on location

-- Is the acting voice of the university when the matter pertains to the delegation and the conference attending;
+3. Is the acting voice of the university when the matter pertains to the delegation;

-- If secretariat is traveling with the delegation, the Head Delegate or Faculty Advisor handles all logistical matters and secretariat members are considered under the Head Delegate in all matters but the secretariatís appropriate exercise of authority at the conference;
+5. If secretariat is traveling with the delegation, the Head Delegate or Faculty Advisor handles all logistical matters and secretariat members are considered under the Head Delegate in all matters but the secretariat’s appropriate exercise of authority at the conference;

 Section 6: Travel is to be organized by the Head Delegate, and the Executive Board with special consideration to the VP of Events, in a manner deemed appropriate by both.
 Once the official travel plans have been set up the delegation must be informed.
 In cases where travel plans are established before the selection of a Head Delegate, they will be determined by the Executive Board.